PyAxolotl/Temod/README.md

 # Temod
 Temod is a python library designed to augment the portability of python program using database.
+From now on, this package will be maintained here [https://github.com/TuburboMajus/temod](https://github.com/TuburboMajus/temod).

 ## Intro
 Temod adds a new layer of abstraction to your programs in which common databases' notions are defined such as: